saverio-negro/hangman-app/README.md

 <hr>

 <p>
   Do you have a way with words?
-Lo and behold, Hangman is one of the games that best suits your need for lexical challenges. 😎 <br>
+Lo and behold, Hangman is one of the games that best suits your need for lexical challenges. 😎 <br><br>
   You haven't ever played Hangman before?
 What the he...Ehm, no worries!
 Head over to the Hangman Rules Section. 😇
 </p>